daprogCo/chessApp/README.md

 ### Installation

-1. Open a terminal window on Node or GitBash
+1. Open a terminal window on your favorite CLI
 2. Clone the repo into a local directory of your choice
    ```sh
    git clone https://github.com/reaktionlab/chess-app.git